 (Actually, you would be applying through the U.S. State Department rather than USCIS, because you’re coming from abroad, but this USCIS statement likely reflects a common pattern seen by the State Department as well.)

-Your ability to afford your period of time as a student in the U.S. could be an issue, too.
+And if expense was the reason for your delay, your ability to afford your period of time as a student in the U.S. could be an issue, as well.
 Remember that you will need to cover tuition, room, board, and living expenses.
 This will require a hefty amount of savings at most U.S. colleges and universities, and you will not be allowed to count on working in the U.S. to help cover these costs.
-(An on-campus job is okay, and a bit of training work, but these don't tend to pay much anyway.)
+(An on-campus job is acceptable to U.S. immigration authorities, and you can probably qualify for paid training work, but these don't tend to pay much.)

 This doesn’t mean that getting an F-1 student visa will be impossible.
 You are, however, likely going to need an attorney’s help in strategizing your arguments and preparing your visa application.
-You will ideally want to provide actual, documentary evidence – as opposed to your own oral statements – showing the depth of your interest and the reasons you were unable to pursue a college education before now.
+You will ideally want to provide actual, documentary evidence, as opposed to your own oral statements, showing the depth of your interest in studying in the U.S. and the reasons you were unable to pursue a college education before now.